 For the seeds, you can serve chia seeds and hemp hearts as is.
 You'll need to grind the others.

 Whole nuts and seed stay fresh the longest.
 Once chopped, ground, roasted, etc. they will go rancid quickly.
 That's because they have high amounts of oils and heat, oxygen, and light are their worst enemy.

 So be sure to store in the fridge or the freezer to make them last longer!
 In general, whole nuts and seeds will keep in the fridge for 3 months and in the freezer for 6 months or longer

 Ground nuts and seeds will last a couple of weeks in the fridge.

-How to safely introduce nuts and seeds
+How to safely introduce nuts and seeds (by age)

 While the recommendation to start babies on purees and rice cereal around 4 months old continues to persist, this is outdated advice.
 The current recommendation by all the major health organizations is to wait until your baby is around 6 months old.

 However, it's not as if your baby turns 6 months and boom, they're ready for solids.
 The best thing you can do is to start when they're developmentally ready.
 This is SO important!